Trump announces an agreement with Israel to end war in Gaza

 The announcement of a peace plan comes as the two-year anniversary of the Hamas attack on Israel draws closer — and as a growing list of nations recognized Palestinian statehood last week during the United Nations General Assembly.

 Ahead of the meeting, the White House released its multi-point plan for peace.
-(Scroll down to read the plan.)
-The 20-point plan would immediately end Israel's war in the territory, boost aid to Gaza, and require Hamas to release remaining Israeli hostages within 48 hours.
+[Scroll down to read the White House's plan.]
+The 20-point plan would immediately end Israel's war in the territory, boost aid to Gaza, and require Hamas to release remaining Israeli hostages.
 A "Trump economic development plan" will be created to rebuild Gaza, including a special economic zone with preferred tariffs and access rates.

 "The hostages are coming back," Trump said.